 Our mission is to provide students with the initial foundation, knowledge, and skills they will need to become leaders in their professional careers.
 Our highly accessible faculty are here to guide undergraduate and graduate students on their educational journeys at Rochester.

-Our department offers a BS degree in chemical engineering (accredited by the Engineering Accreditation Commission of ABET) as well as a minor in chemical engineering and a minor in environmental engineering.
+Our department offers a BS degree in chemical engineering (accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org) as well as a minor in chemical engineering and a minor in environmental engineering.

-Students majoring in chemical engineering at the University are eligible for the Eisenberg Summer Internship, which provides funding for students to participate in summer work experience at the University.
-During their summer internship, students take part in meaningful chemical engineering projects with department faculty.
+Students majoring in chemical engineering at the University are eligible for the Eisenberg Summer Research Fellowship, which provides funding for students to participate in innovative chemical engineering research with department faculty.

 Whether you’re looking to join us as a student, faculty member, staff member, or postdoc, we’re excited to help you make your home in Rochester.
-You can learn more about everything Rochester has to offer by visiting the Visit Rochester website or the University’s Rochester page.
+You can learn more about everything Rochester has to offer by visiting the Visit Rochester website, the University of Rochester At a Glance page, or the Campus Life page.